COMP2150-24s1/level-design-assessment-XelaRonnoc/README.md

 ### 1.3.
 Challenge

-What are the main challenges?
-How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?
-The main challenges as they are introduced are
+The main challenges as they are introduced are:

 -   Complex Platforming with limited punishment
     <br>